huntdatacenter/docs/docs/working-in-your-lab/workbench/installation.md

    ![5_cert_p12.png](./images/5_cert_p12.png)

 6. Wizard will require additional confirmation for installation certification authority HCTS CA 1 (HUNT Cloud Trust Services).
-This is required to safely access Workbench in your lab.
+   HUNT Cloud certificate is required to safely access Workbench in your lab.
+   If you see LAB instead of `HCTS CA 1` skip to step 7.
+   Usually you are asked to confirm only when setting up Workbench for the first time.
    Before clicking yes you should confirm that you see this thumbprint (fingerprint):
    `ADD9DFEC C998BE44 AC2F254E 75E5EB98 D91879A6`

    ![6_confirmCAcertificate.png](./images/6_confirmCAcertificate.png)